Talk They Hear You

 The trusted adults in a teen’s life, especially their caregivers, make a major difference in whether a teen chooses to experiment with substances and their ability to quit if they already use them.
 Close relationships, clear messages about expectations, and a safe place to share can help keep young people safe as they navigate complex relationships and choices for the first time.
 A conversation today can shape a decision tomorrow.

-Below you can find information to help with every stage of the conversation- from preventing substance use in individuals and families to helping a teen who already uses substances get the support they need.
+Find information to help with every stage of the conversation- from preventing substance use in individuals and families to helping a teen who already uses substances get the support they need.

 Prevention